treycordova/nativejsx/README.md

 Want all the goodness of JSX _without_ the Babel dependency?
 Like the idea of keeping JSX around as a general-purpose templating language?

-nativejsx is a well-rounded feature set that makes sense within the realm of JavaScript's native DOM API.
+nativejsx is a well-rounded JSX feature subset that makes sense within the realm of JavaScript's native DOM API.

 I know.
 "Why all the words?"
 Just show you something.